Jitin-k-sengar/AtmosphereX/README.md

     - colorama
     - python-dotenv

-# Setup Instructions
-1. Clone the repository:
-2.     git clone <repository-url>
-3.     cd <repository-directory>

-4. Install the required libraries:

-    pip install requests colorama python-dotenv

-5. Create a .env file in the root directory of the project and add your OpenWeatherMap API key:

-    API_KEY=your_api_key_here

-6. Run the application:
-    python main.py

 # Usage
 Upon running the application, you will see a logo and a menu with the following options: